wormholecowboy/programming-notes/git.md

 # RESET
 ## Reset alters staging area or changes what commit branch head is pointing to (may alter history)

+### removes from staging and preserves working changes
 git reset <fileName>
  ### resets staging to match most recent commit (working dir unaffected)
 git reset